alivirya/warlords/README.md

 ### What is this repository for? ###

-* Warlords, group 25
+* Warlords

 ### To run the game ###

 * If you know what to do, the main class is in GameStage.java in the view package, otheriwse see below:

+* Clone this git repository
-* Run Eclipse Java and set the workspace to the parent folder containing "uoa-cs302-2017-group-25"
+* Run Eclipse Java and set the workspace to the parent folder containing "warlords"
 * Go file > import then under 'general' choose "Import existing project into workspace".
-* Under "Select root directory" choose the "uoa-cs302-2017-group-25" folder and click OK, then Finish
+* Under "Select root directory" choose the "warlords" folder and click OK, then Finish
 * Expand the project on the explorer on the left hand side, then expand 'src'
 * Expand the view Package and right click on the "GameStage" and click:
 		Run As > Run Configurations